-Lynch played college soccer at the Air Force Academy, serving as team captain and earning all-league and all-region accolades.
-He earned the US Soccer Federation National “A” Coaching license in 1992 and the NSCAA “Premier” Diploma and US Soccer Federation National “Youth” Coaching license in 2010.
-Lynch has been heavily involved in youth soccer including Olympic Development Program (ODP) and select club soccer teams in Ohio, Colorado, Missouri, Nebraska, and North Carolina.
+Lynch played college soccer at the Air Force Academy, earning all-league and all-region accolades.
+He earned the US Soccer Federation National “A” Coaching license in 1992 and the NSCAA “Premier” Diploma and US Soccer Federation National “Youth” Coaching licenses in 2010.
+Lynch has been heavily involved in youth soccer since 1985, coaching Olympic Development Program (ODP) and select club soccer teams in Ohio, Colorado, Missouri, Nebraska, and North Carolina.
 Lynch’s club teams won the 1997 Colorado U-18 girls and 2010 Nebraska U-13 boys state championships.
-His 2010 U-13 Boys team also won the Region II Fair Play award at the Regional Championships recognizing coach, player and parent sportsmanship.
+His 2010 U-13 Boys team also won the Region II Fair Play award at the regional championships recognizing coach, player and parent sportsmanship.

 Lynch earned a Master of Science degree from Central Michigan University.
 In addition to the college coaching profession, Lynch served as an officer in the United States Air Force and also worked as a manager in the healthcare industry.
 In 2009, Lynch founded WINning Coaching LLC, a company specializing in developing leadership, performance and virtue in business and sport.
+In 2017, He was appointed the United Soccer Coaches D2 Women’s College representative and the United Soccer Coaches Chair of the Faith-Based Coaches membership group.

-Growing up a military “brat,” Lynch lived all over the United States.
+Growing up a military “brat,” Lynch has lived all over the United States.
 He followed his father’s footsteps into the Air Force, marking his family’s six straight generations of military service dating back to the US Civil War.
 Lynch is married and has three children.
 He and his family love most anything outdoors (skiing, biking, hiking, boating, running).
 Lynch, an avid runner until undergoing bilateral hip resurfacing surgeries, has completed several marathons, including the Boston Marathon in 2004.